-Updated April 3, 2026 by Structural.
+Updated May 2, 2026 by Structural.
 Stephen Hawking's IQ is not publicly verified.
-There is no documented public score report that confirms a precise number, and the often-repeated 160 claim should be treated as a speculative public estimate rather than a verified test result.
+No documented public score report confirms a precise number, and the often-repeated 160 claim should be treated as a speculative public estimate rather than a verified test result.

 That answer matters because Hawking is one of the few scientists whose public image is so powerful that many readers expect a neat numerical label to exist.
 In practice, the evidence we have is much better than an IQ rumor: it is his published scientific legacy, his Cambridge appointments, his work on black holes and cosmology, and his rare ability to make difficult physics legible to a mass audience.
 None of that becomes stronger just because a round number is attached to it.